 MA creates jail records for each inmate in prison and keeps them updated frequently.
 From the time someone is arrested, a file is opened, and new forms and documents are completed and added to the record.
 Jail records are a vital part of the correctional process as they track each inmate as they progress through the penal system.
 Each event that takes place is documented and the file updated.
-Keeping jail records up to date and accurate is critical.
+All jail records are kept up to date and all are available in the Massachusetts inmate records search tool.
 Jail records are shared across all law enforcement agencies.

 Criminal Justice Quick Facts

 Massachusetts Prisoner Statistics by Gender

 The number of Massachusetts prisoners at the year-end of 2016 was 9,403, that saw a 5.2% decrease compared to the previous year.
 Females made up 6.2% of prison population while the number of male prisoners counted 8,820 in 2016.

 5 States with More Female Prisoners than Massachusetts

 The Prisoner Change by Gender in % for the Last 10 Years

 |Change in Number of Male Prisoners||Change in Number of Female Prisoners|

 The Timeline of Total Prisoners from 2007-2016